pfsense/docs/source/packages/package-list.rst

 -  **NRPE** - pfSense GUI for Nagios NRPE nrpe is used to execute Nagios plugins on remote hosts and report the results to the main Nagios server.
-From the Nagios homepage: Allows you to execute “local” plugins (like check\_disk, check\_procs, etc.) on remote hosts.
+From the Nagios homepage: Allows you to execute "local" plugins (like check\_disk, check\_procs, etc.) on remote hosts.
 The check\_nrpe plugin is called from Nagios and actually makes the plugin requests to the remote host.
 Requires that nrpe be running on